b20896916/Psychological-Testing-Project/README.md

 It converts relationship status to dichotomous variable (0 for single and 1 otherwise), sex to dichotomous variable (0 for women and 1 for men).

-It adds a column `Total` meaming the total score of a participant.
+It adds a column `Total` meaning the total score of a participant.

 The output format the same as the input, in a csv file named `cleaned_data.csv`.
 ### Procedure